aki009/AppleCard-PDF-to-Mint-CSV/README.md

 # AppleCard-PDF-to-Mint-CSV
-Read Apple Card PDF statements and spit out CSV files for import into Quick for Mac
+Read Apple Card PDF statements and spit out CSV files for import into Quicken for Mac

 ## Dependencies
 ### pdftotext